 Excretion: Definition, Function, Types, Examples

-Edited By Irshad Anwar | Updated on Aug 22, 2024 09:12 AM IST
+Edited By Irshad Anwar | Updated on Nov 09, 2024 09:54 AM IST

-What Is Excretion?
+What is Excretion?

-Egestion is a process in which metabolic waste products of the organisms; for instance, urea, and carbon dioxide are expelled from the body.
+Egestion is a process in which metabolic waste products of the organisms; for example, urea, and carbon dioxide are expelled from the body.
 It mainly affects kidneys works as filters for blood and gives urine as well as transitional tissue of the lungs eliminating carbon dioxide during the breathing process.
 It is required to be good for the regulation of the internal environment, fluids and electrolytes, pH and for excluding the toxic substances that may affect the body’s normal functions.

-Types Of Excretory Products
+Types of Excretory Products

 The different types of excretory products are: